microsoft/code-with-engineering-playbook/source-control/git.md

 ### Naming branches

 When contributing to existing projects, look for and stick with the agreed branch naming convention.
-In open source projects this is typically found in contributing instructions, namely in `CONTRIBUTING.md` file.
+In open source projects this information is typically found in the contributing instructions, often in a file named `CONTRIBUTING.md`.

 In the beginning of a new project the team agrees on the project conventions including the branch naming strategy.